 Traumatic Injuries to the Mouth

-Facial trauma can involve injuries to your teeth that an endodontist like Dr. Garden is uniquely qualified to examine and treat.
+Facial trauma can involve injuries to your teeth that an endodontist like Dr. Garden or Dr. Mar is uniquely qualified to examine and treat.
 Please use our online Appointment form or call our Salem office to be seen for dental trauma: Salem VA Endodontic Office Phone Number 540-989-6648.

 Injuries to the mouth can cause teeth to be pushed back into their sockets.
-Dr. Garden or your general dentist may reposition and stabilize your tooth.
+Drs.
+Garden, Mar or your general dentist may reposition and stabilize your tooth.
 Root canal treatment is usually started within a few weeks of the injury and a medication, such as calcium hydroxide, will be placed inside the tooth.
 Eventually, a permanent root canal filling will be implanted.

 Sometimes a tooth may be pushed partially out of the socket.
 Again, your endodontist or general dentist may reposition and stabilize your tooth.
 If the pulp remains healthy, then no other treatment is necessary.
 Yet, if the pulp becomes damaged or infected, root canal treatment will be required.